-Summary of Effects and National Environmental Policy Act Determinations Alternative 1 Summary Implementation of Alternative 1 would result in significant impacts to transportation in the areas surrounding B-17 due to the potential closure and rerouting of State Route 839.
+Summary of Effects and National Environmental Policy Act Determinations No Action Alternative Summary No changes to existing transportation routes would occur under the No Action Alternative.
+The reduced level of training likely under the No Action Alternative would reduce the number of permanent residents, transient students, requirements for goods and service in the local area, and the overall traffic count.
+Primarily the No Action Alternative would drastically curtail the Navy's ability to fulfill its Congressionally mandated duties to prepare Naval aviators and Special Warfare personnel for deployment in support of National Security objectives.
+Implementation of the No Action Alternative would not result in changes to transportation routes or travel patterns, but may result in reduced traffic volumes.
+Impact Conclusion The No Action Alternative would have no significant impact on transportation.
+Alternative 1 Summary Implementation of Alternative 1 would result in significant impacts on transportation in the areas surrounding B-17 due to the potential closure and rerouting of State Route 839.
 Travel distance and travel time would both increase by varying degrees depending on which route is traversed.
 Alternative 1 would also result in significant impacts on transportation access (via state/county ROWs/roads) in the areas closed to the public within the expanded FRTC.
 Site-specific NEPA analysis would need to occur at a later date for the potential relocations of State Route 839 and the Paiute Pipeline as additional infrastructure improvements after the implementation of Alternative 1.
-The roads near B-16 would experience a small impact to traffic patterns due to the closure of Sand Canyon Road.
+The roads near B-16 would experience a small impact on traffic patterns due to the closure of Sand Canyon Road.
 Alternative 1 would have no transportation or access impacts on the DVTA.
 B-20 would experience minor impacts due to the closure of the B-20 Access Road (which is currently only authorized for Navy use).
 Implementation of Alternative 1 would also impact access to recreational areas that provide pedestrian hiking and biking trails in all ranges except the DVTA as discussed in Section 3.12 (Recreation).
 Impact Conclusion Alternative 1 would result in a significant impact on transportation.
-Alternative 2 Summary Implementation of Alternative 2 would result in significant impacts on transportation due to the potential closure and rerouting of State Route 839 and loss of access via customary/familiar transit routes.
-Travel distance and travel time would both increase by varying degrees depending on which route is traversed.
-The roads near B-16 would experience an impact on traffic patterns due to the closure of Sand Canyon Road.
-Alternative 2 would have minimal transportation and access impacts on B-20 due to closure of B-20 access road (known locally as Pole Line Road -which is only authorized for Navy use).
-Implementation of Alternative 2 would have similar impacts on transportation and traffic compared to Alternative 1.
-However, Alternative 2 would allow for hunting on B-17 for bighorn sheep, allowing some routes to remain open for parts of the year, and would allow for geothermal mining and salable mining on the DVTA.
-Impact Conclusion Alternative 2 would result in a significant impact on transportation.

-Table 3.5-11: Summary of Effects and Conclusions on Transportation (continued)
+Table 3.5-12: Summary of Effects and Conclusions on Transportation (continued)